imbue-ai/speech_recognition_demo/README.md

 # Speech Recognition Demo

-A minimal Python project demonstrating a Devcontainer for speech recognition:
+A minimal Python project demonstrating a devcontainer for speech recognition in Python.

 - **UV cache pre-warming**: Dependencies are installed during container build
 - **Hugging Face model pre-downloading**: Models are downloaded into the container image